 French Toast is a delicious breakfast that is sweet and satisfying.
 This dairy free version replaces the milk based batter with coconut milk.
 It’s a delightful tropical twist on this well-known dish.
 And don’t worry – it still has that vanilla sweetness that you know and love.

 You can dust the french toast with cinnamon and sugar, and even top it with desiccated coconut and sliced bananas for a fancy finish.
 This is the perfect breakfast to enjoy on a Saturday morning with a coffee – perhaps a coconut latte.

 Does lactose cause you discomfort?
 Or are you following a vegan diet?
 See our Dairy-free Desserts for some ideas.

 A nice, comforting creamy soup is always a welcome meal when you want something nourishing.
 This carrot and coconut soup is a great way to get your daily dose of vegetables in a super tasty dish.
-It is lightly spiced with curry powder and has a bit of ginger for an aromatic touch.
+The inclusion of curry powder and a bit of ginger gives it an aromatic warmth.

 If you like your food spicy then feel free to add some chilli powder or chilli flakes to give this soup a fiery kick.
 Serve it with warm crusty bread for ultimate comfort.

 Thai green curry is the perfect weeknight meal if you want something super tasty but you don’t want to spend too long in the kitchen.
 It is ready in just 30 minutes and is packed with juicy chicken and tasty vegetables.

 It’s also totally yummy, so should be on our list of easy coconut milk recipes.